dBankCore/steem/doc/exchanges/docker.md

 sh get-docker.sh
 ```

-### Clone the dPay repo
+### Clone the dpay repo

-Pull in the dPay repo from the official source on github and then change into the directory that's created for it.
+Pull in the dpay repo from the official source on github and then change into the directory that's created for it.
 ```
 git clone https://github.com/dpays/dpay
 cd dpay